Magyartanulas/magyartanulas.github.io/alphabet_vowel-harmony.md

 * Sebe**ss**ég - (Speed)
 * A**ssz**ony - - (Mrs. (long sz))

-See how only the first letter of a digraph (double-letter) is lengthened.
+See how only the first letter of a digraph is lengthened.
+For example, instead of **szsz** we write **ssz**.

-When some consonants are combined, the pronunciation changes slightly.
-Try to recognise the base words to see which consonants really are there.
+When some consonants are combined, the pronunciation changes slightly to become more natural.
+Try to recognise the base words to see which consonants are really there.

 * Igazság (Igaz - true) becomes [Iga*ss*ág]
 * Állj meg! (Áll) becomes [Á*jj* meg!]